Sinking Brick Piers Stabilised, Saving a Newly Installed Kitchen

 Our team drilled two small holes through the floor to access the foundation 2.7 metres below, where the reactive clay soils had caused instability.
 By injecting GeoPoly™ resin into the soil at this depth, we tackled the root cause of the subsidence, strengthening the ground and gently raising the brick piers.

 Using precision laser monitoring, our technicians guided the lift millimetre by millimetre, ensuring the kitchen floor returned to level without disturbing the kitchen or surrounding structure.
-This method provided the accuracy and efficiency required to restore the home without the need for costly and invasive measures.
+This method allowed us to bypass traditional concrete footings and deliver a cleaner, faster solution—ideal for avoiding further damage to internal finishes or nearby brickwork.

 The Outcome